heichblatt/garden/content/Leadership.md

 epistemic-status: budding
 ---

-According to Markus Uhde, leadership is purposeful influence of others.
+According to Markus Uhde, leadership is purposeful influence of others, mostly to improve [[Productivity]].